user00000001/tesrasdk-ts/docs/en/asset.md

 	console.log(res)
 })
 ````
-The result contains balance of ONT and ONG.
+The result contains balance of TST and TSG.

-## Withdraw ONG
+## Withdraw TSG
-Withdraw generated ONG from user's account address and send to other address.
+Withdraw generated TSG from user's account address and send to other address.
 They can be the same address.
 ### Create transaction

-`from` Sender's address to withdraw ONG.
+`from` Sender's address to withdraw TSG.

-`to` Receiver's address to receive ONG.
+`to` Receiver's address to receive TSG.

-`amount` Amount of ONG to withdraw.
+`amount` Amount of TSG to withdraw.
 Need to multiply 1e9 to keep precision.

 `gasPrice` Gas price.